REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 When I was a real estate investing rookie, I quickly discovered that I would have to send out A LOT of offers if I wanted to buy properties for a fraction of market value.

-Finding deals with massive amounts of equity is a numbers game… and while this isn’t a terribly difficult concept for most of us to grasp, there remains a major obstacle that gets in the way of many new investors.
-When I was first trying to figure out this whole “investing game” – I used to get totally hung up on the ridiculously time-consuming task of property research.
+Finding deals with massive amounts of free equity is a numbers game.
+While this isn’t a difficult concept for most of us to grasp, this remains a major obstacle for many new investors.
+Like them, I spent hours upon hours researching the heck out of every property before I felt comfortable making an offer.
+It ate up a TON of my time.

 “You have no business making an offer on this property until you know everything about it, inside and out.”

 I was a perfectionist.
 When I made offers to people, I wanted to be 100% certain about what I was getting into.
 I did NOT want to flippantly make offers without thinking them through, only to weasel out of the deal at the first sign of trouble.
 It just seemed like a sleazy thing to do.

 It seems like a noble aspiration, but there is a serious problem with being “100% certain” about a deal BEFORE you make an offer.

 It’s proven that 90% or more of the people I talk to won’t accept my offers.
 When you send out offers for a small fraction of each property's market value, this is just a natural law of the universe.

 In a perfect world, we’d have plenty of time to go slow and uncover every potential problem about a property before finding out if the seller is even interested.
 But we don't live in a perfect world.
 And this is time we don’t have.

 With this in mind, my number one priority became simple: